-SECONDARY PLACEMENT involving 15 hours per week of outpatient experience, combined with a primary placement in one of the following: Forensic Addiction Service; Hispanic Behavioral Health Service; Neuropsychological & Psychological Assessment Service; Substance Abuse Services; or the Consultation, Prevention, & Program Evaluation Services.
+SECONDARY PLACEMENT - A full year, 15 hour per week outpatient secondary placement, combined with a primary placement in one of the following: Forensic Addiction Service / Forensic Drug Division Clinic; Hispanic Behavioral Health Services / The Hispanic Clinic; Substance Abuse Services / Substance Abuse Treatment Unit; or Consultation, Prevention, & Program Evaluation Services / The Consultation Center.

 Number of Fellows